carlamtmendes/EuroMod/README.md

   - **reporting.gms**: main file used to define all the parameters used to sumarize all main results.

 - **\results**: folder that stores all the GDX and CSV results files
+- Supplementary data regarding the results of the paper "EuroMod: Modelling European power markets with improved price granularity" can be found at https://zenodo.org/record/8156116.

 Hourly results are saved into a CSV for the following categories
   - CO2 emissions